By Doug Feinberg

 The Associated Press

-Stewart had an unprecedented run through the NCAA tournament.
-Sharpshooting from deep or pounding the boards, she had one of the most remarkable debut runs in the history of the NCAA tournament.
-Stewart finished with 104 points in only five games — she missed the first-round rout of Idaho to rest a sore calf — the most by any first-year player since 2000, according to STATS.
-UConn’s Maya Moore held the previous mark with 93 points.
+The heralded freshman had one of the most remarkable runs of any first year player in the history of the NCAA tournament.
+She finished with 105 points in only five games — she missed the first round rout of Idaho to rest a sore calf — the most by any first-year player since 2000, according to STATS.

 For local news and more, subscribe to The Norman Transcript Smart Edition, or our print edition.